jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - Crate-level doc comment with runnable snippet.
 - Extensive rustdoc on each public method (detailing scaling, merges, etc.).

+## Toolchain

+The crate targets Rust 2024 (see `Cargo.toml`).
+Make sure your toolchain is new enough to enable that edition before running builds or tests.

 ## Running the project

 - `cargo test` – runs unit, doctest, and integration suites.